 - About Us

-The Community Foundation of Howard County has awarded more than $251,900 in competitive grants in 2016.
+The Community Foundation of Howard County has awarded more than $107,800 in competitive grants during the first half of 2017.

 The following agencies and programs were awarded grants:

 $12,500 to Coordinated Assistance Ministries supports plumbing repairs for Serena House.
 This includes $7,500 in matching funds that will be used for the electrical upgrades for the home.
 The facility provides supervised temporary housing assistance to young women in a family-style home setting.

 $15,000 to Carver Community Center provides partial funding for the "Youth STEAM Integration/70th Anniversary Promotional" project.
 This includes a Community Recognition Banquet, and marketing materials and supplies for Science, Technology, Engineering, Art and Math (STEAM) activities.
 The STEAM activities will be integrated into Carver's art and informal education programs, and in the inaugural summer youth camp.

 $4,000 to Family Service Association supported the 2017 Prevent Child Abuse Annual Conference.
 Grant money helped to cover the costs of the conference that provides education and inspiration to youth workers in Howard County who provide critical services to youth.

 $2,500 to Food Finders Food Bank provides funding for start-up costs for a Senior Grocery Program in Howard County.
 Funds will be used for food and outreach efforts for the new program that will serve low-income seniors.
 The program will provide food resources that are nutritious, easy-to-prepare and shelf stable.